Technical-Enablement-PingIdentity/Android-Banking-App/README.md

 Run `flutter pub get` to fetch all necessary packages.

+In order to build the project properly you may need to open in a new window just the `android` folder of this repo, by itself.

+Doing this should fully import the project into Android Studio, and it will attempt to build the project.

+If it fails you may see an error message with a link to upgrade the Gradle version.
+Click the link with the highest version, and it will retry the build.

+After this the IDE may prompt additional suggestions if there are still issues, such as re-syncing the project or upgrading compileSDK versions.

+The compileSDK version can be incremented in the `build.gradle` file located in the `/android/app` directory.

-Navigate to Tools -> Device Manager, and start the Android device you've created.
+Once all built, navigate to Tools -> Device Manager, and start the Android device you've created.

 From the top menu bar, click the play button to run main.dart.
 You can also click Run -> Start Debugging from the top menu.
-This should launch the application inside of the Device Tools sidebar.
+This should launch the application inside the Device Tools sidebar.

-#### Helpful Tips

-If you get an error that your gradle version is incompatible, open the project in Android Studio.
-Upon opening the project, you will be prompted to upgrade gradle and re-sync the project.
-Click to do so and follow any remaining steps recommended in the UI.
-Then, you can try running the app again as described above.

-If you are experiencing errors with gradle, and you're unable to run a gradle sync, try opening just the `android` folder of this repo within Android Studio and try again.

-If you upgrade gradle and see any errors related to updating the compileSDK version, you can adjust the compileSDK version in the build.gradle file located in the /android/app directory.

 ### Create and Point to Your Own Environment

 You will want to point this application to your own AIC tenant and IG instance.
 In order to do so, you will need to create a Baseline Demo environment in Encore, which comes with both.

 1. In IG, you will need to configure a /transfer route.
-Please use the demo-app-ig-route-transfer.json file located in /config-files as a reference for your own route configuration.
+Please use the `demo-app-ig-route-transfer.json` file located in `/config-files` as a reference for your own route configuration.
 The following values will need to be updated:
    - `baseURI`: Set to `http://baseline-demo:8082`.
    - `tenantCookieName`
    - `amInstanceUrl`
    - `agent.password`: Create an IG Agent in AIC, take the password and base64 encode it.
    - `AmService` values: Set `agent.username` to the IG Agent created.
-Update the `ssoTokenHeader` and `url` values too.
+Update the `ssoTokenHeader` (same as cookie name) and `url` values too.

 2. Then, navigate to your cloud tenant and create an authorization policy.
 A reference image of the policy is located in `/config-files/Authorization-Policy-Transfer-Sample-Flutter-Mobile-App.png`.
 Make sure that the id of the policy set matches the `PolicyEnforcementFilter.application` value in the IG route in the previous step (in the sample the id is `data` and name is `Baseline-Demo`).